Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) What is the colour of the classroom walls?
 What does this colour suggest?

-The walls are of ‘sour cream’ colour, suggesting age, decay, and neglect.
+The walls are of ‘sour cream’ colour, suggesting decay, neglect, and lack of vibrancy.

 (b) What do these classroom walls have?

-The walls are decorated with images of Shakespeare, domes, world maps, and beautiful landscapes.
+The walls display images of Shakespeare, domes, maps, and beautiful scenery—donations from the wealthy.

 (c) Which two worlds does the poet hint at?
 How is the contrast between the two worlds presented?

-The poet contrasts the impoverished world of slum children with the rich and beautiful world shown in the classroom pictures.
-The disparity highlights social inequality.
+The poet contrasts the poor, dismal world of the slum children with the beautiful, privileged world shown in the classroom pictures.
+This contrast emphasizes social inequality.

 (d) Explain: (i) ‘Open-handed map’ (ii) ‘Awarding the world its world’.